couthcommander/lastplayerpicked/README.md

 ## Beta

 This package is in early development.
-Many bugs need to fixed and features added.
+Many bugs need to be fixed and features added.
 Feel free to make suggestions.